91besquibel/opslog/README.md

 - **Functionality:** Maintain a task list, ensuring all steps are completed in your operations.

 ### 🎨 Profile Customization
-- **Functionality:** Customize the interface and your profile settings for a personalized experience.
+- **Functionality:** Customize the interface and your profile settings for a personalized experience.---

----

 ## 🚀 **Future Enhancements**